storesafe/cordova-sqlite-storage/README.md

 - This version supports the use of two (2) possible Android sqlite database implementations:
   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector)
   - optional: built-in Android database classes (usage described below)
 - Windows 8.1 and Windows Phone 8.1 are no longer supported by this version.
-WP8, Windows 8.1, and Windows Phone 8.1 support is available in: [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support)
+WP8 and Windows 8.1/Windows Phone 8.1/Windows 10 support for Visual Studio 2015 is available in: [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support)
 - The following features are available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext):
   - REGEXP (Android/iOS/macOS)
   - SELECT BLOB data in Base64 format (all platforms Android/iOS/macOS/Windows)